 Develop.
 Validate.
 Apply.

 Chemical kinetic mechanisms are needed to represent conventional and next-generation fuels in practical combustion devices like internal combustion engines.
 Chemical kinetic mechanisms (or models) are developed using ab. initio calculations and fundamental measurements of species-thermodynamic properties and reaction rates (Fig. 1).
 Mechanism development also requires knowledge of the various reaction paths for fuel pyrolysis and oxidation.
-This can also be also acquired using ab initio calculations and fundamental experiments.
+This can also be acquired using ab initio calculations and fundamental experiments.
 Since chemical kinetic models often contain a large number of reactions which need to be assigned rate constants, reactions are usually assigned to reaction classes which have associated reaction-rate rules1.
 The reaction rules are derived from analysis of relevant ab initio calculations and fundamental measurements of reaction rate constants.
-Finally, the various species and reactions with specified rate constants are assembled into chemical kinetic models.
-Then these models are validated using fundamental, experimental combustion data from shock tubes, rapid compression machines, laminar flames, jet stirred reactors, flow reactors, and other fundamental, well-characterized, combustion devices.
+Next, the various species and reactions with specified rate constants are assembled into chemical kinetic models.
+These models are then validated using experimental combustion data from shock tubes, rapid compression machines, laminar flames, jet stirred reactors, flow reactors, and other fundamental and well-characterized combustion devices.
 Finally, the models are reduced in number of species and reactions to be used in multidimensional simulation codes for application to practical devices like internal combustion engines.
 With the advent of highly efficient LLNL solvers2, this last step for mechanism reduction for use in simulation codes may no longer be needed.